evanoshea21/QA-API/README.md

 ### Database Choice

 MySql was chosen for this service for its reliability, scalibility, and speed.
-The throughput was able to reach very high numbers (10k rps) that would difficult to mimic with no-Sql document-based alternative Databases.
+The throughput was able to reach very high numbers (10k rps) that may have been difficult to mimic with no-Sql document-based alternatives.

 ### ETL Process